 Whether you are building a gaming machine for the NVIDIA GeForce GTX 590 or need room and stability to expand for tomorrow, the Cooler Master HAF 932 Advanced is going to be a case you will consider.
-The three massive 230 MM cooling fans and unique hard drive bay system certainly caught my attention.
+The three massive 230 MM cooling fans and a unique hard drive bay system certainly caught my attention.

-Yet, as with any computer case we often wonder whether it will really do the job for the price tag.
-In this review we look at all the major features that come with the 932 Advanced, including USB 3.0 support, and answer these key questions to help you make the right purchasing decision.
+Yet, as with any computer case, we often wonder whether it will really do the job for the price tag.
+In this review, we look at all the major features that come with the 932 Advanced, including USB 3.0 support, and answer these key questions to help you make the right purchasing decision.

-How well will the HAF 932 Advanced help cool the ASUS KGPE-D16 dual AMD Opteron motherboard?
+How well will the HAF 932 Advanced help cool the Asus KGPE-D16 dual AMD Opteron motherboard?
 Why should you replace the rear 140MM case fan?

 PACKAGING AND PROVIDED ACCESSORIES

 The Cooler Master HAF 932 Advanced arrived on my front doorstep in a large black and red cardboard box.
 The top and bottom of this box was sealed with ample amounts of packing tape to keep it from harm while shipping.
 Inside the box, the computer case was encased by two pieces of thick Styrofoam and plastic.
 Underneath a final layer of plastic keeps the exterior of the case looking as good as the day it rolled off the assembly line.